isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-06-post-through-time-and-tide-a-survey-of-singapores-reefs.md

 [^8]:Burkill, I.H.
 (2002).
 A dictionary of the economic products of the Malay Peninsula (Vol. 1, p.
 868).
 Kuala Lumpur, Malaysia: Ministry of Agriculture, Malaysia.
 (Call no.: RSEA 634.9095951 BUR); Winstedt, 1964, p.
 25.

-[^9]:Taiwan trawler runs aground (1983, June 30). *The Straits Times*, p.
-15; Ferry with 40 aboard runs aground.
+[^9]:[Taiwan trawler runs aground](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19830630-1.2.61) (1983, June 30). *The Straits Times*, p.
+15; [Ferry with 40 aboard runs aground](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19981206-1.2.36.5).
 (1998, December 6). *The Straits Times*, p.
 27. Retrieved from NewspaperSG.

-[^10]:Destroying Singapore’s undersea treasures.
+[^10]:[Destroying Singapore’s undersea treasures](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19680404-1.2.77).
 (1968, April 4). *The Straits Times*, p.
 10. Retrieved from NewspaperSG.

 [^11]:Lee Kong Chian Natural History Museum.
 (2017).
 Cyrene Reef.
 Retrieved from The DNA of Singapore website.

-[^12]:Walter, M.A.H.B., & Riaz Hassan (1977).
-An island community in Singapore: A characterization of a marginal society (p.
+[^12]:Walter, M.A.H.B., & Riaz Hassan (1977). *[An island community in Singapore: A characterization of a marginal society](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=4081905)* (p.
 22).
 Singapore: Chopmen Enterprises.
 (Call no.: RSING 301.4443 WAL)

 [^3]:Terumbu Raya still exists, and lies between Pulau Sudong and Pulau Semakau.

 [^14]:Chew, S.B.
-(1982).
-Fishermen in flats (p.
+(1982). *[Fishermen in flats](http://eservice.nlb.gov.sg/itemholdings.aspx?bid=4137660)* (p.
 36).
 Clayton, Vic.: Centre of Southeast Asian Studies, Monash University.
 (Call no.: RSING 301.4443095957 CHE)

-[^15]:Work to start on $13m pig project island.
+[^15]:[Work to start on $13m pig project island](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19850418-1.2.26.6).
 (1985, April 18). *The Straits Times*, p.
 9. Retrieved from NewspaperSG.

 [^16]:Haughton, H.T.
 (1889).
 Notes on names of places in the island of Singapore and its Vicinity.
-Journal of the Straits Branch of the Royal Asiatic Society, 20, p.
-76. Retrieved from JSTOR via eResources website; Beting refers to a partially submerged sand bank, while kusah was thought to be a corruption of susah, meaning “difficult”.
+J*ournal of the Straits Branch of the Royal Asiatic Society, 20*, p.
+76. Retrieved from JSTOR via [eResources](http://eresources.nlb.gov.sg/main) website; *Beting* refers to a partially submerged sand bank, while *kusah* was thought to be a corruption of susah, meaning “difficult”.

 [^17]:Tan, W. (2013, February 1).
-Three more nature areas to be conserved under land use plan.
-Today, p.
+[Three more nature areas to be conserved under land use plan](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/today20130201-2.2.10.3). *Today*, p.
 6. Retrieved from NewspaperSG.

 [^18]:Haughton, 1889, p.
 77; National Library Board.
-(2016).
-Sentosa Cove written by Chew, Valerie.
+(2016). *[Sentosa Cove](http://eresources.nlb.gov.sg/infopedia/articles/SIP_1547_2009-07-27.html)* written by Chew, Valerie.
 Retrieved from Singapore Infopedia website.

-[^19]:Lighters’ new mooring site.
-(1983, May 19).
-The Straits Times, p.
+[^19]:[Lighters’ new mooring site](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19830519-1.2.61).
+(1983, May 19). *The Straits Times*, p.
 17. Retrieved from NewspaperSG.

 [^20]:Low, A., & Wong, K.C.
 (1984, December 11).
-The old men of the sea.
-The Straits Times, p.
+[The old men of the sea](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19841211-1.2.35.1). *The Straits Times*, p.
 18. Retrieved from NewspaperSG.

 [^21]:Tan, H.Y.
 (1995, November 22).
-Singapore islands get new names with reclamation.
-The Straits Times, p.
+[Singapore islands get new names with reclamation](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19951122-1.2.10.4). *The Straits Times*, p.
 3. Retrieved from NewspaperSG.

 [^22]:Now part of Jurong Island.

 [^23]:As quoted and annotated by Carl Alexander Gibson-Hill.
 See Gibson-Hill, C.A.
 (1954, May).
-Singapore: Notes on the history of the Old Strait, 1580–1850.
-Journal of the Malayan Branch of the Royal Asiatic Society, 27 (1) (165), 163–214, pp. 167–168.
-Retrieved from JSTOR via eResources website:
+Singapore: Notes on the history of the Old Strait, 1580–1850. *Journal of the Malayan Branch of the Royal Asiatic Society, 27* (1) (165), 163–214, pp. 167–168.
+Retrieved from JSTOR via [eResources](http://eresources.nlb.gov.sg/main) website.

 [^24]:Carl Alexander Gibson-Hill records that the name “Cyrene’s Reef” first appeared in a map by Captain Daniel Ross in 1830.
 In Greek mythology, Cyrene was a nymph who was a fierce huntress and gave her name to a city in Libya.

-[^25]:Untitled.
-(1848, November 2).
-The Singapore Free Press and Mercantile Advertiser (1835–1869), p.
+[^25]:[Untitled](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressa18481102-1.2.7).
+(1848, November 2). *The Singapore Free Press and Mercantile Advertiser* (1835–1869), p.
 3. Retrieved from NewspaperSG.

 [^26]:Dennys, N.B.
 (1894). *[Descriptive dictionary of British Malaya](http://eresources.nlb.gov.sg/printheritage/detail/aea703a6-d3b0-4a4e-956b-82390c582891.aspx)* (p.
 99).
 London: London and China Telegraph.
 Retrieved from BooKSG.